DarienBrito/TDAzureMerger/README.md

 # Test the installation
 $ python -c "import open3d as o3d; print(o3d)"
 ```

-# Version

-Do note that this tool was built with version 0.11.0, so there may be incompatibilities with later versions of the library online (current version is 0.12.0) which I have not tested.
-This repository contains version 0.11.0, so you can use that if you run into trouble.
+Do note however that this tool was built with version 0.11.0, so there may be incompatibilities with later versions of the library online (current version is 0.12.0) which I have not tested.
+Safest is to simply use version 0.11.0 (the one provided with this package).

 # Support